bhatia7hridayesh/FastAPI-JWT/README.md

 # FastAPI-JWT
-Production based project for JWT implementation in FastAPI for your authentication projects.
+Production based project for JWT implementation in FastAPI for your authentication projects with MongoDB as database.

 1. git clone the repo
 2. create virtual env